Conformal invariance of boundary touching loops of FK Ising model: Introduction

 \subsubsection{The role of the critical parameter}

-The parameter is chosen to be critical for a couple of reasons.
+The parameter is chosen to be critical for several reasons.
 First of all it is expected that only for this value of the parameter the scaling limit will be non-trivial.
-For the other values, we get either zero or one macroscopic loop and all the other loops will be microscopic and vanishing in the limit.
-The only macroscopic loop will be rather uninteresting as it will follow the boundary.
+For the other values, we get either zero or one macroscopic loop and all the other loops will be microscopic and vanishing in the scaling limit.
+The only macroscopic loop will be rather uninteresting as it will follow closely the boundary, so that the loop will fluctuate from the boundary only to a distance which vanishes in the scaling limit.
 In contrast, for the critical parameter the scaling limit will consist of (countably) infinite number of loops as we will be showing.

 The second reason for selecting this value of the parameter is more technical.
 For that value, the observable we are defining in Section~\ref{ssec: setup} is going to satisfy a relation which we can interpret as a discrete version of the Cauchy--Riemann equations.
 This makes it possible to pass to the limit and recover in the limit a holomorphic function solving a boundary value problem.